Boussau/boussau.github.io/tutorials/TP2_JukesCantorHumanChimp/index.md

 ```
 mymcmc.run(generations = 30000)
 ```
-After the MCMC has run, a file names apes.log has been created.
+After the MCMC has run, a file names apes_mcmc.log has been created.
 This file contains all of the 3000 values of T visited during the MCMC (why only 3000?).

 - Write this program, run it
 - Draw the histogram of the values of $T$ visited during the MCMC
 - Compare this histogram with the histogram obtained above with rejection sampling.
-What do you observe?